Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/startFire.md

 Returns the item used to start the fire
 ```

-- `Direction getTargetedFace()`
+- `BlockContainerJS getBlock()`
 ```
-Returns the targeted face of the event
+Returns the level and position of the event
 ```

 - `LivingEntity getEntity()`